brianfrankcooper/YCSB/rondb/README.md

 2. Create Table

     Create the following table in a database.
 YCSB will assume the database name is "ycsb" by default.
 This can be changed in the workload configuration file, as described below.
-For the fields this benchmark only supports varbinary and varchar data types.
-Note that using varchar each character takes 4 bytes using the default Utf8_unicode_ci encoding.
+For the fields this benchmark only supports varchar data type.

     ```sql
     -- One 4KB data column
-    CREATE TABLE usertable (YCSB_KEY VARCHAR(255) PRIMARY KEY, FIELD0 varbinary(4096)) engine=ndbcluster;
+    CREATE TABLE usertable (YCSB_KEY VARCHAR(255) PRIMARY KEY, FIELD0 varchar(4096)) charset latin1 engine=ndbcluster;

     -- OR

     -- Ten 400B data columns
-    CREATE TABLE usertable (YCSB_KEY VARCHAR(255) PRIMARY KEY, FIELD0 varchar(100), FIELD1 varchar(100), FIELD2 varchar(100), FIELD3 varchar(100), FIELD4 varchar(100), FIELD5 varchar(100), FIELD6 varchar(100), FIELD7 varchar(100), FIELD8 varchar(100), FIELD9 varchar(100)) engine=ndbcluster;
+    CREATE TABLE usertable (YCSB_KEY VARCHAR(255) PRIMARY KEY, FIELD0 varchar(100), FIELD1 varchar(100), FIELD2 varchar(100), FIELD3 varchar(100), FIELD4 varchar(100), FIELD5 varchar(100), FIELD6 varchar(100), FIELD7 varchar(100), FIELD8 varchar(100), FIELD9 varchar(100)) charset latin1 engine=ndbcluster;
     ```

     *Note:* The number of columns must be equal to `fieldcount`, and the columns' length must not be less than `fieldlength`